mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     "Fanla!"
 He shouted when he approached them, and they quickly glanced in his direction.

-    Fanla franticly waved to him and called out, "Kip, these people aren't breathing.
+    Fanla franticly waved to him and called out, "Kipnu, these people aren't breathing.
 What do we do?"

     He rushed toward her and knealt over the body of the maman she was attending to.
 He checked hae hearts for a pulse, finding one of two and pushed on hae lungs from above.